 There has been a lot of discussion in the cyber insurance world regarding a new cyber insurance exclusion.

-Recent changes to several carriers’ policy language that excludes coverage for cybercrimes committed as acts of war or by a party or individual acting on behalf of or supported by a foreign state are the subject of a heated debate.
+Recent changes to several carriers’ policy language that exclude coverage for cybercrimes committed as acts of war or by a party or individual acting on behalf of or supported by a foreign state are the subject of a heated debate.

 However, the truth is that all policy language is unique.
 Thus, whether your business is covered or not can depend on how this exclusion is worded in your policy.